 You may be wondering what it takes to send this type of attack.
 This is not trivial, and can only be done by someone trained in advanced hacking techniques.
 We will first take a look at the steps required to send an attack, and then we’ll look at steps to mitigate this threat.
-For the (simplified) attack steps I am freely borrowing from a great blog post by Brandon McCann, a well-known pentester.
+For the (simplified) attack steps we am freely borrowing from a great blog post by Brandon McCann, a well-known pentester.

-There are many articles written about this by now, and it’s the essence of social engineering end-users.
+There are many articles written about this by now, and it’s the essence of social engineering users.
 If they haven’t had high-quality security awareness training they are easy targets for spear phishers.
-The attacker does research on their targets, find out who they regularly communicate with, and sends a personalized email to the target that uses one or more of the 22 Social Engineering Red Flags to make the target click on a link or open an attachment.
-Just imagine you get an email from the email address of your significant other that has in the subject line: Honey, I had a little accident with the car, and in the body: I made some pictures with my smart phone, do you think this is going to be very expensive?”
+The attacker does research on their targets, finds out who they regularly communicate with, and sends a personalized email to the target that uses one or more of the 22 Social Engineering Red Flags to make the target click on a link or open an attachment.
+Just imagine you get an email from the email address of your significant other that has in the subject line: Honey, I had a little accident with the car, and in the body: I took some pictures with my smart phone, do you think this is going to be very expensive?”

 One option is to raise a temporary mail server and blast away, but that mail server will not have a reputation score which will block a lot of email from getting in.
 A better solution is going to GoDaddy, purchasing a valid domain name, using the free email server that comes with the domain and set it up, so that an MX record is automatically created by GoDaddy.
 Also it's easy to change the GoDaddy Whois information to match any targeted domain.
 All that helps mail getting through, which can be sent with any email client, or with a script.